Meet the Deposition Skills Faculty

 She has also represented the Kansas City Missouri School District and its former superintendent in a retaliation case brought under the Missouri Human Rights Act at the trial and appellate level.
 She has also handled discovery, motion practice and settlement negotiations for a major automotive manufacturer in its warranty cases; prepared scientific and medical defense experts for a toxic tort trial involving an animal health company; and drafted amicus and merits briefs to the Missouri Court of Appeals, Western District, and the U.S. Supreme Court.

-This is Sarah's fourth year serving as a Workshop faculty member.
+This is Sarah's fifth year serving as a Workshop faculty member.

-This is Amii's second year serving as a Workshop faculty member.
+This is Brian's first year serving as a Workshop faculty member.

 Mitch Chaney, McGinnis Lochridge, Austin, Texas